turingschool/backend-curriculum-site/module2/intermission_work/css.md

 ## W3Schools CSS Tutorial

-Complete the following sections of the [W3Schools HTML5 Tutorial](https://www.w3schools.com/css/default.asp).
+Complete the following sections of the [W3Schools CSS Tutorial](https://www.w3schools.com/css/default.asp).
 Play around with the "Try it Yourself" editors to explore how CSS works and to get some hands on practice.
 Feel free to look into any sections you want, but the ones you **must** complete are:

 1. Everything under the "CSS Tutorial" section from "CSS Introduction" to "CSS Fonts".